-Hi, my name is Eric Kampherbeek (1979) and I’m a visual artist based in Den Haag in The Netherlands.
-After starting an education in modern dance in Amsterdam I made a switch to photography.
-I basically taught myself how to be a photographer and I started taking assignments for several magazines and organizations in early 2000.
+Hi, my name is Eric Kampherbeek (born in 1979 in Enschede, The Netherlands) and I’m a visual artist based in Den Haag in The Netherlands.
+After starting an education in modern dance in Amsterdam in 1998 I made a switch to photography.
+I basically taught myself how to be a photographer and I started taking portrait assignments for several magazines and organisations in early 2000 and continued doing so ever since. (portraits through the years)

-When I turned 30, I started to show interest in my personal background, which I not really did before.
-I am of Indo-Dutch descent; my grandparents were born and raised in the former Dutch-Indies colony.
-I always took it as a simple fact of life, but never had a lot of interest in my roots.
-In 2011 I went to Indonesia for the first time and discovered a whole new world.
+When I turned 30, I started to show more interest in my personal background.
+Of course I always knew I am of Indo-Dutch descent, but I always took it as a simple fact of life.
+It was never an issue.
+But then, in 2011, I went to Indonesia for the first time in my life and discovered a whole new world.
 Part of my family lives in Indonesia and through them I felt I became part of their world.
 I instantly had a strong connection with the country, the culture and the people.

-Since my discovery of that new world I made stories about Indonesia.
-I have a great interest in Indonesian daily life and like to become part of it through my visual arts.
-Indonesia was a Dutch colony for centuries, which means there still is a strong connection between the two countries.
+I have a great interest in Indonesian daily life and my Indonesia stories are always related to that.
+Indonesia has been a Dutch colony for 350 years.
+Which means there still is a strong connection between the two countries.
 I am particularly interested in the way the two countries deal with their history of colonization.
-My Jalan Raya Pos project is an example of how I like to investigate this history.
+The story about the Great Postroad (Jalan Raya Pos) on Java is an example of how I like to investigate this history.
+In 2016 I published a book about this project.
+And the works are still being exhibited (Jalan Raya Pos)

 Nice to meet you!